 The most significant clinical advantage is that implants help preserve the jawbone.
 By stimulating the bone, they prevent the resorption that inevitably occurs after tooth loss, helping maintain the patient’s natural facial shape.
 In contrast, dentures sit on top of the gums and can even accelerate bone loss over time.
 Plus, implants are cared for with simple brushing and flossing, with no need for removal.

-Implants vs. Bridges
+Choosing Between Implants and Bridges

 A dental bridge is a common way to replace one or more missing teeth, but it comes with a major trade-off.
 To place a bridge, the teeth adjacent to the gap must be prepared, which involves removing healthy enamel to fit crowns that will support the prosthetic tooth.
 This makes otherwise healthy teeth more vulnerable to future complications.